ChrisRoyse/Amazon-Customer-Synthetic-Data-Generator/README.md

 ```

 ### Behavioral Parameters
-The system uses continuous behavioral parameters sampled from various statistical distributions (beta, exponential, normal, etc.) rather than discrete archetypes, allowing for more realistic variation.
+The system uses various behavioral parameters sampled from statistical distributions (beta, exponential, normal, etc.) defined in `config.py`.
+This allows for realistic variation across profiles.
 See `config.py` for the full list and distribution details.

-**New MBO-Inspired Parameters:** Recent additions include parameters like `reward_sensitivity`, `attention_focus`, `category_exploration_propensity`, and `habit_formation_speed` to model more complex consumer decision-making processes.

 ```python
 BEHAVIORAL_PARAMS_CONFIG = {